EdvardsBanka/demotue/README.md

 ## This is the 2nd headline
 - Bullet Point
 - Bullet Point

-Don't tell me what to do u witch
+tell me what to do u witch

+Petyo is a witch and so is Luiza